sonaiClayMind/sonaiClayMind/README.md

-- 👋 Hi, I’m @sonaiClayMind
+- 👋 Hi, I’m Sonai Barua
-- 👀 I’m interested in ...
+- 👀 I’m interested in MERN stack, React Js, Node js.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working as React js developer @ClayMind Solutions
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a team to achieve the goal.
-- 📫 How to reach me ...
+- 📫 How to reach me linkedin.com/sonai-barua

 <!---
 sonaiClayMind/sonaiClayMind is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.